openbeer/world/talks/beer_db_intro.md

-# Bonus: Using CSV, JSON, YML 'n' Friends
+# Bonus: Using CSV, JSON, YML 'n' friends

 Use the HTTP API service and export your data in your format of choice.